CyberJulian/GoogleDorkAI/README.md

 ## Overview

-GoogleDorkAI or DorkGPT provides a simiple terminal interface using rich and uses an tuned Ollama model to generate a Google Dork command based the user's search query.
+GoogleDorkAI or DorkGPT provides a simiple terminal interface using rich and uses a tuned Ollama model to generate a Google Dork command based the user's search query.

 ## Installation